AbbieNgXinYi/Istor-a/README.md

 4) The Rotary potentiometer is connected to one analog input, the Button is connected to one digital input.

 5) The 3 IR sensors are connected to another 3 digital inputs.
 Each IR sensor is to one cue in the video timeline.

+6) The Button is to enable for the video to start

+7) While the Rotary potentiometer is there as a backup for the button, it also enables the content to be replayable through our program.

+8) For the interactivity to work, we will be using an application called Widget Designer to program the button and sensor.

+9) Program Files can be found under **WD Files** in this GitHub Repository

 ---